John Riordan Three-Decker

 The John Riordan Three-Decker is an historic three-decker house in Worcester, Massachusetts.
 Built in 1888, it is a rare survivor of the earliest phase of three-decker construction in the area northwest of Worcester's downtown.
-It has a single story entry porch, and an atypical square projecting bay (rather than the more typical angled bay) flanking the entry.
+It features a single-story entry porch and an atypical square projecting bay-rather than the more typical angled bay-flanking the entrance.
 Its early occupants were lower-income white collar workers, and skilled blue collar workers, predominantly Irish in origin.

 The house was listed on the National Register of Historic Places in 1990.